 workplace, in relation to a pipeline operation, means the whole place where the pipeline operation is carried on or any part of a place where the pipeline operation is carried on.

+[Clause 3 inserted by No. 13 of 2005 s.
+32.]

 4. Licensee must ensure presence of licensee’s representative

 (1) The licensee for a pipeline operation must ensure that, at all times when one or more natural persons are engaged in the pipeline operation, there is present at the workplace a natural person (the licensee’s representative) who has day to day management and control of the pipeline operation.